Skip to primary navigation Skip to content Skip to footer

 Charleston Historic Walking Tour

 Get a historic overview of the Holy City on our two-hour historic walking tour.
-You’ll see most of the major sites in Downtown Charleston, including Rainbow Row, the Battery, St. Michael’s Church and the French Quarter.
+You’ll see most of the major sites in Downtown Charleston, including Rainbow Row, the Battery, St. Michael’s Church, and the French Quarter.

 Happy Hour at Planters Inn

 Quench your thirst at one of Charleston’s most historic inns.
-This hotspot is known as the birthplace of Planters punch, a lowcountry cocktail with rum, juice, sugar and grenadine.
+This hotspot is known as the birthplace of Planters Punch, a Lowcountry cocktail with rum, juice, sugar, and grenadine.
 It certainly pays homage to Charleston’s sugarcane history.

 Dinner at the Charleston Grill

 End the first night of your 3 days in Charleston with dinner at the Charleston Grill, one of Charleston’s famous historic restaurants.
-Set in the Charleston Palace Hotel, this restaurant serves lowcountry fare (crabcakes and sea scallops) in a fancy setting.
+Set in the Charleston Palace Hotel, this restaurant serves Lowcountry fare (crabcakes and sea scallops) in a fancy setting.

 If you’re looking for something a little more casual, we recommend Poogan’s Porch, which features Charleston’s down-home cuisine, like shrimp and grits, fried chicken and pimento cheese fritters.